The Woodlands High School: Athletics

-The Woodlands Highlanders compete in Swimming, Cross Country, Volleyball, Football, Basketball, Wrestling, Powerlifting, Soccer, Golf, Tennis, Track, Softball, Lacrosse, and Baseball.
+The Woodlands Highlanders compete in swimming, cross country, volleyball, football, basketball, wrestling, powerlifting, soccer, golf, tennis, track, softball, lacrosse, and baseball.

-In 2006, The Woodlands baseball team finished the season with a 38-1 record and won the Texas UIL 5A State Championship.
+In 2006, The Woodlands baseball team finished the season with a 38–1 record and won the Texas UIL 5A State Championship.
 They were also named National Champions by Baseball America.
 The 2006 team included future Major League Players Kyle Drabek and Paul Goldschmidt.

-In 2011, The Woodlands softball team finished the season with a 44-1 record and won the Texas UIL 5A State Championship.
+In 2011, The Woodlands softball team finished the season with a 44–1 record and won the Texas UIL 5A State Championship.
 They were also named National Champions by the National Fastpitch Coaches Association/USA Today and ESPN/Rise.
 The coaching staff was named NFCA National Coaching Staff of the year.

-Due to the similarity of its red "W" logo, the University of Wisconsin threatened to bring legal action against TWHS, who agreed to phase out the logo.
+Due to the similarity of its red "W" logo, the University of Wisconsin threatened to bring legal action against TWHS, which agreed to phase out the logo.